Dediggefedde/Questden_Blick_Reader/README.md

 Reader app for questden.org

-This app aims for making reading quests and threads on questden.org enjoyable for the reader.
+This app aims for making reading quests and threads on questden.org enjoyable for smartphone-users.

 ## Screenshots